W. G. Grace: Development as a cricketer

-Alfred Pocock was especially instrumental in coaching the Grace brothers and spent long hours with them on the practice pitch at Downend.
-E. M., who was seven years older than W. G., had always played with a full size bat and so developed a tendency, that he never lost, to hit across the line, the bat being too big for him to "play straight".
-Pocock recognised this problem and determined that W. G. and his youngest brother Fred should not follow suit.
-He therefore fashioned smaller bats for them, to suit their sizes, and they were taught to play straight and "learn defence, with the left shoulder well forward", before attempting to hit.
+Grace recorded in his Reminiscences that he saw his first "great" cricket match in 1854 when he was barely six years old, the occasion being a game between William Clarke's All-England Eleven (the AEE) and twenty-two of West Gloucestershire.
+He first played for the West Gloucestershire club himself as early as 1857, when he was nine years old, and he had eleven innings in 1859.
+The first time he made a substantial score was in July 1860 when he scored 51 for West Gloucestershire against Clifton—forty years later, he said no innings ever gave him more pleasure.

-Grace recorded in his Reminiscences that he saw his first great cricket match in 1854 when he was barely six years old, the occasion being a game between William Clarke's All-England Eleven (the AEE) and twenty-two of West Gloucestershire.
-He says he himself played for the West Gloucestershire club as early as 1857, when he was nine years old, and had 11 innings in 1859.
-The earliest match in CricketArchive which involved Grace was in 1859, only a few days after his eleventh birthday, when he played for Clifton Cricket Club against the South Wales Cricket Club at Durdham Down, his team winning by 114 runs.
-Several members of the Grace family, including his elder brother E. M., were involved in the match.
-Grace batted at number 11 and scored 0 and 0 not out.
-The first time he made a substantial score was in July 1860 when he scored 51 for West Gloucestershire against Clifton; he wrote that none of his great innings gave him more pleasure.
-It was through E. M. that the family name first became famous.
-His mother, Martha, wrote the following in a letter to William Clarke's successor George Parr in 1860 or 1861:
+It was through Grace's elder brother EM, however, that the family name first became famous.
+Their mother, Martha, wrote the following in a letter to William Clarke's successor George Parr in 1860 or 1861:

-I am writing to ask you to consider the inclusion of my son, E. M. Grace – a splendid hitter and most excellent catch – in your England XI.
+I am writing to ask you to consider the inclusion of my son, E. M. Grace—a splendid hitter and most excellent catch—in your England XI.
 I am sure he would play very well and do the team much credit.
 It may interest you to learn that I have another son, now twelve years of age, who will in time be a much better player than his brother because his back stroke is sounder, and he always plays with a straight bat.